Star (Disney+): Multi-year deal with Sony Pictures

 In April 2021, Disney and Sony Pictures reached a multi-year deal to let Sony's titles stream on Hulu and Disney+ or premiered on Disney linear television, it also merged separated existing deal between Funimation (now Crunchyroll) and Hulu.
 While title begins to add on Hulu and Disney+ until September 2022, Marvel related titles starting with Spider-Man films added to Disney+'s Marvel hub in June 2022.
 This also included the animated Spider-Man: Into the Spider-Verse.
 All three Sam Raimi-directed Spider-Man films and The Amazing Spider-Man would eventually be made available on the American version of the platform on 21 April 2023, with Spider-Man: Homecoming and Venom, a film in Sony's Spider-Man Universe, being made available the following month.
 Other mature and non-Marvel related Sony Pictures titles that premiered on Disney's linear networks available on the Star hub (specifically from Sony Pictures Television) include ABC's The Good Doctor, For Life and Schooled, FX's Justified, Damages and Rescue Me and Hulu's Future Man (which is no longer available following the 26 May 2023 purge of Disney+ titles).
 Initially, non-Marvel related titles and Crunchyroll-licensed titles were only available on Hulu in the United States, and multiple titles started to be available on Disney+ in March 2024 through the Hulu on Disney+ hub.

 Exclusive content

 Many productions for which the local first release is carried out by Star are advertised and offered as Star Originals or Star Exclusives.
 Most of these productions come from the streaming services (such as Hulu) and TV channels (such as ABC, Freeform, FX, ESPN, or National Geographic) of the Walt Disney Company.
 Selected productions from its sister services Star+ and Disney+ Hotstar may come to Star, Disney+ original series and movies that are not labelled under Disney, Pixar, Marvel, Star Wars or National Geographic are also released to Star outside of the United States and Latin America but retain their Disney+ Originals status.
 Disney also has local partnerships with licensors and distributes selected productions worldwide.
 One Such partnership, for example is with the Japanese TV broadcaster TBS.

 Availability

-As described above, Star is available as part of the Disney+ service in many countries around the world.
-In India, where Disney+ is distributed as part of Disney+ Hotstar, many of the same programs are available as part of Hotstar's general-interest content, often categorized under hubs such as Star World.
-The only market where Disney+ is available without the Star hub is the United States, where much of this programs are instead distributed through Hulu, and its namesake content hub on Disney+.

-On 3 May 2023, Disney made changes to Disney+ Hotstar in Indonesia, Malaysia and Thailand, where the interface now provides the Star hub, as part of an ongoing "Hotstar X" refresh in various markets.